One of the Eight Wiccan/Neopagan Sabbats (Seasonal Days of Celebration)

 Imbolc (pronounced "IM-bulk" or "EM-bowlk") has had a colorful and

-varied history -- all related to the seasonal return of light and warmth at
+varied history.
+Its history is related to the seasonal return of light and warmth at

 the end of Winter: